ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: sample_interval

     Specifies the amount of time in seconds the DMM waits between measurement cycles.
-This attribute only applies when the NIDMM_ATTR_SAMPLE_TRIGGER attribute is set to INTERVAL.
+This attribute only applies when the :py:data:`nidmm.Session.sample_trigger` attribute is set to INTERVAL.
     On the NI 4060, the value for this attribute is used as the settling time.
 When this attribute is set to 0, the NI 4060 does not settle between  measurement cycles.
 The onboard timing resolution is 1 µs on the NI 4060.
     The NI 4065 and NI 4070/4071/4072 use the value specified in this attribute as additional  delay.
 On the NI 4065 and NI 4070/4071/4072, the onboard timing resolution is 34.72 ns and  the valid range is 0-149 s.
     Only positive values are valid when setting the sample interval.